doorduin/gmailEMLbackup/README.md

 python gmailEMLbackup.py -h
 ```

 The first time the script is run it will authenticate to the Google API's.
-The app accessing the details is registered as: gmail EML Backup
+The app accessing the details is registered as: gmail EML Backup on https://console.cloud.google.com/